kalebvandersys/CS408-M5.2-Lab/README.md

 Semantic HTML:

 The content is still not very accessible — report on what happens when you try to navigate it using a keyboard.
 I am able to go through the menu, the search field and Go!, the audio clip, and the related links.
+It does not go to the comments area.

 Can you update the article text to make it easier for screen reader users to navigate?
 Yes.
 By adding h1 and h2 headers and <p> tags.
 Also by removing font elements.